Pussy: Similar words

+The word pusillanimous is unrelated to pussy.

 The homograph pussy, pronounced /ˈpʌsi/, means "containing pus".
 Medical professionals will often use the synonym purulent to avoid pussy's other meanings.

 Pussy is also a variant spelling of pursy or pursive, obsolete words for 'fat, pot-bellied, short of breath, broken-winded, asthmatic (of a horse)'.

 Uses

 Cat and similar

 The word pussy refers to cats as well as other animals, including rabbits and hares.

 Both in English and in German, puss was used as a "call-name" for cats, but in English, pussy was used as a synonym for the word cat in other uses as well.
 In addition to cats, the word was also used for rabbits and hares.
 In the 19th century, the meaning was extended to anything soft and furry.
 Pussy willow, for example, is a name applied to various species in the genus Salix with furry catkins.
 In thieves' cant the word pussy means a "fur coat".

 The Oxford English Dictionary gives as the first meaning of the noun: "Chiefly colloq[uial].
 A girl or woman exhibiting characteristics associated with a cat, esp[ecially] sweetness or amiability.
 Freq[uently] used as a pet name or as a term of endearment."
 The examples it cites from the mid-19th to mid-20th centuries are not sexual.
 Another example, not cited by the OED, is one of the main characters of E. Nesbit's Five Children and It - Jane, nicknamed Pussy by her siblings.

 The verb pussyfoot, meaning to walk softly or to speak in an evasive or cautious manner, may come from the adjective pussy-footed, "having a cat-like foot", or directly from the noun pussyfoot.
 This word, first attested in the late nineteenth century, is related to both the "cat" and the "woman" meanings of pussy.